new

 fluorescent lantern for side roads | mazdalux fluorescent

 Introduced in 1947.
 Mentioned by G. K. Lambert in a letter to the APLE.
-An installation of Group B fluorescent lanterns was installed in Rugby in August 8th 1947.
+An installation of Group B fluorescent lanterns was installed in Rugby on the August 8th 1947.
 The lantern was also shown at the 1947 Southport Conference but no record was found in the literature.

 SL???